Jump to section:

-Many people we speak to ask us where the best place to buy gold bullion is and they often mention Ebay.
-Clearly Ebay is a wonderful marketplace to pick up some great prices on almost anything you may wish to buy.
-However I would strongly urge you never to buy gold bullion through Ebay.
+Many people we speak to ask us where the best place to buy gold bullion is and they often mention eBay.
+Clearly eBay is a wonderful marketplace to pick up some great prices on almost anything you may wish to buy.
+However I would strongly urge you never to buy gold bullion through eBay.
 Gold appeals because it reduces your overall risk of being hit by market downfalls and shocks.
 So why would you want to take on the huge risk of buying from eBay.

-at competitive prices and you can also sell back to them when you need?
-The answer is a UK gold dealer.
+at competitive prices and you can also sell back to them when you need The answer is a UK gold dealer.
 The best place to start is the British Numismatic Trade Association (BNTA) who registers all the trustworthy gold dealers in the UK.
-If dealers are a member of this association, they need to adhere to a strict code of ethics and you will have a dispute process should their service and goods fall below this code.
-Generally you will have a decent choice of gold bullion and coins with a dealer, depending on their area of speciality.
-Some may focus on numismatic or collectors coins, while others focus on investment gold coins and bars.
-Prices are very competitive and crucially they may be able to provide access to circulated tax free gold coins which provide the best value of all.
+If dealers are a member of this association, they need to adhere to a strict code of ethics, and you will have a dispute process should their service and goods fall below this code.
+Generally, you will have a decent choice of gold bullion and coins with a dealer, depending on their area of speciality.
+Some may focus on numismatic or collectors’ coins, while others focus on investment gold coins and bars.
+Prices are very competitive (particularly for bulk deals) or buying a kilo gold bar and crucially they may be able to provide access to circulated tax free gold coins which provide the best value of all.
 You will receive full documentation with any good dealer and even benefit from market guidance on the gold price and types of gold.

 Many investors are daunted at the prospect of looking for a trustworthy gold dealer.
 However, this can be a simple task if a common-sense based approach is followed.
 As explained earlier, the BNTA can be an excellent starting point.
 As a regulatory body in the industry, they have a verified list of several gold dealers in the country.
 The first step is to select a few dealers from that list and vet them yourself, before trading.